System model

 Blocks are the core unit of the system.
 They are where logic, parameters, states, lookup tables, directives, and reusable geometry live.
 A single block definition can drive many block references, each with different inputs but the same underlying behavior.

 The same evaluated model also drives outputs.
 Geometry, bills of materials, schedules, flat table exports, and hierarchical JSON all come from the same resolved block data.
-Drawing results and output data stay aligned because they come from one system rather than separate manual processes.
+Visible results and output data stay aligned because they come from one system rather than separate manual processes.

 Why this becomes important in real systems